FeatureBaseDB/vis/README.md

-`pdflatex something.tex` to compile at CLI
+`pdflatex something.tex` to compile at CLI (check out https://www.latex-project.org/get/ to install)

 `SPC m b` to *b*uild in latex-mode in spacemacs